RichardlL/Tunnul/README.md

 ##### Multithreaded by design

 ##### Lazy - will call threads instead of looping based on needs.
-  *Only constant active process would be Keep-alive ping, and time based things e.g. hunger,growth.
-All others will be
-  triggered by player movement,client action, or proximity
+*The Only constant active process would be Keep-alive ping, and time based variables e.g. hunger,growth.
+All others will be triggered by player movement,client action, or proximity

 ##### Better map generation and saves - also lazy